GUI-AIMA: Aligning Intrinsic Multimodal Attention with a Context Anchor for GUI Grounding: Introduction

 \section{Introduction}

-Graphical User Interface (GUI)~\citep{hong2024cogagent,cheng2024seeclick} agents have emerged as pivotal tools in automating interactions with digital devices, spanning from mobile applications~\citep{rawles2023androidinthewild,rawles2024androidworld,wang2024mobile,ye2025mobile} to desktop software~\citep{zhang2024ufo,qin2025ui,deng2023mind2web,xie2024osworld,cua2025,zheng2024gpt}.
-GUI grounding plays an important role in mapping natural language instructions to specific elements on the screen, such as buttons, text fields, or icons~\citep{yang2024aria}.
-This process ensures that the agent's actions are precise and contextually relevant, especially in environments with high-resolution displays and intricate layouts.
-However, the diversity of human instructions and GUI designs across platforms and applications~\citep{li2025screenspot} makes GUI grounding a challenging task.
-Conventional methods rely on structured representations, such as HTML for web pages or accessibility trees~\citep{zhang2025appagent} for mobile applications.
-While these provide detailed information about the interface elements, they come with limited accessibility and excessive verbosity, which can lead to inefficiencies in processing.
-Moreover, structured data may omit essential visual cues such as layout and icons, which are critical for accurate grounding.
+Graphical User Interface (GUI) agents~\cite{hong2024cogagent,cheng2024seeclick,liang2026anticipatory} have emerged as pivotal tools in automating interactions with digital devices, spanning from mobile applications~\cite{rawles2023androidinthewild,rawles2024androidworld,wang2024mobile,ye2025mobile} to desktop software~\cite{zhang2024ufo,qin2025ui,deng2023mind2web,xie2024osworld,cua2025,zheng2024gpt}.
+GUI grounding is a core capability of GUI agents, requiring the model to map natural-language instructions to specific interface elements on the screen, such as buttons, text fields, and icons~\cite{yang2024aria}.
+Early GUI grounding methods often rely on structured interface metadata, such as accessibility trees for mobile applications~\cite{zhang2025appagent}.
+Although such representations provide explicit descriptions of interface elements, they are limited in accessibility, often overly verbose, and may miss critical visual cues such as layout and icons.
+These limitations have motivated a shift from metadata-based LLM grounding to screenshot-based multimodal large language models (MLLMs), which can directly reason over visual interfaces.

-When humans use computers, they first determine the general area and then use visual feedback to interact with GUI elements~\citep{ye2025gui}.
-Directly outputting coordinates from MLLMs might not be the most intuitive method.
-Instead, models should mimic human behavior:

-first selecting the relevant visual patch and then deciding the specific click position within that patch, \textit{i.e.}, the coordinates in the GUI.
-Previous studies, such as TAG~\citep{xu2024attentiondrivenguigroundingleveraging} and GUI-Actor~\citep{wu2025gui}, have explored the coordinate-free GUI grounding where corordinates are determined by selecting the most relevant visual patches in a screenshot instead of directly generating text tokens.
-However, GUI-Actor introduces extra modules into the MLLM, which requires an additional adaptation stage. \citet{xu2024attentiondrivenguigroundingleveraging} considers a vanilla but inaccurate way to identify and aggregate attention maps from all query text tokens, referred to as vanilla attention grounding.